 That's interesting.

-And the treatments are getting so much better too, right?
+And the treatments are getting so much better, too, right?

-So we're seeing this nearly 200,000 cases in the U.S. on Friday, yet the death rate is much, much lower than it was in in March and April, Senator.
+So we're seeing this nearly 200,000 cases in the U.S. on Friday, yet the death rate is much, much lower than it was in March and April, Senator.

-But just be we should be thanking our lucky stars.
+But just be, we should be thanking our lucky stars.

 We should be extolling our doctors and thanking them, our doctors and nurses.